Odedba/MALWHERE/README.md

 USAGE:

-Run src\main\project\gui\MainGUIFrame.java or the exported MALWHERE.jar to use with a GUI, Or run using the command line at src\main\project\console\CommandLine.java
+Run src\main\project\gui\MainGUIFrame.java or the exported MALWHERE.jar to use with a GUI, or run using the Command line at src\main\project\console\CommandLine.java

 IMPORTANT: